Newsagent's shop

 A newsagent's shop or simply newsagent's or paper shop (British English), newsagency (Australian English) or newsstand (American and Canadian English) is a business that sells newspapers, magazines, cigarettes, snacks and often items of local interest.
-In Great Britain, Ireland and Australia, these businesses are termed newsagents (or newsagency in Australia).
+In the United Kingdom, Ireland and Australia, these businesses are termed newsagents (or newsagency in Australia).
 Newsagents typically operate in busy public places like city streets, railway stations and airports.
 Racks for newspapers and magazines can also be found in convenience stores, bookstores and supermarkets.
 The physical establishment can be either freestanding or part of a larger structure (e.g. a shopping mall or a railway station).

 In Canada and the United States, newsstands are often open stalls in public locations such as streets, or in a transit terminal or station (subway, rail, or airport).